👀 Solink Secure Summit ’25 open for registration.

 The ability to remote video monitor

 Remote video monitoring offers significant value add.
 Being able to monitor all of your locations from the corporate head office, or even your home, means better control on the day-to-day operations of all your sites.
 Some companies take remote video monitoring to the next level, often referred to as remote guarding.
-This is where you replace on-site security guards with your video surveillance system.
+This is where you replace on-site security guards with your video security system.
 This often improves the overall security level of your enterprise while dramatically reducing the costs.

 Enhanced safety and event documenting